Scanner Not Detected on Windows — TWAIN Issues, Network Failures, and Driver Misalignment

 Problem: Scanner detected but scanning not available

-What users observed: The printer component was detected and worked normally, but the scanner function did not appear in Windows or scanning applications.
-The system behaved as if no scanner was present.
+What users observed: The printer portion of a multifunction device was detected and worked normally, but the scanner function did not appear in Windows or in scanning applications.
+From the user perspective, the device looked only half-installed: printing worked, but scanning behaved as though no scanner existed at all.

 What was tried: Drivers and software packages were installed, and scanning configuration was attempted repeatedly.